postrov/rust-clippy/README.md

 A pointless rust rewrite of [cliphist](https://github.com/sentriz/cliphist).
-Should be a drop in replacement for it in integration scripts fron cliphist contrib (e.g. `cliphist-rofi`).
+Should be a drop in replacement for it in integration scripts from cliphist contrib (e.g. `cliphist-rofi`).

 ## Problems